-We have played with tin foil before and this is one of my personal all-time favorite art projects we’ve done: the tin foil collage.
+We have played with tin foil before and making a tin foil collage art project is one of my personal all-time favorite art activities we have done.

-We did this project quite a long time ago, I think my oldest two were ages 3 and 4 here, but the results were so eye-catching we still have these hanging up on the rotating art display in their rooms.
+We did this craft project quite a long time ago, I think my kids were ages 3 and 4 here, but the results were so eye-catching we still have these hanging up on the rotating art display in their rooms.
 I don’t think they’ll be going anywhere anytime soon.

 I created this project with the hopes of occupying my littles for quite some time, so I broke it up in to segments